 - Tip: Click in the Type a language name… field and start typing the language’s name (or that of a country); you can use the name in the language itself or the English name.

-- If a list of language variants or dialects appears, click the version you prefer.
+- If a list of dialects or variants appears, click the version you prefer.

 - Wait for Windows to install the appropriate language pack.

-- If you see Language pack available under the language you wish to use for Windows:
+- If you see Language pack available under your desired choice: